Programs, Events and Updates

 In spring 2017, AFSA will unveil the entire 99-year archive of The Foreign Service Journal and its predecessor, the American Consular Bulletin, online.
 A treasure trove of primary source material and wisdom, this digital archive is a rich legacy of the U.S. Foreign Service, diplomacy and AFSA.
 We hope you will take advantage of this unparalleled resource.

 Remaining 2017 FSJ Focus Topics:

-- April: The Future of Europe
+- April: The Future of Europe and the Transatlantic Partnership

 - May: Public Health and Diplomacy